ocean-avenue/webull-trader/README.md

-# cheetah
+# old-man
-Day trading system
+Day trading system with Webull (only pre/after market)